-Housing: The household survey included the different types of residential structures in the Municipality which are pucca, semi-pucca, tin-shed and kacha/jhupri houses.
+Housing: The household survey results show that majority of the occupation is business (37%), followed by agriculture (21%) and private service (16%).
+6 The household survey included the different types of residential structures in the Municipality which are pucca, semi-pucca, tin-shed and kacha/jhupri houses.

-- Pucca: (houses single or multi-storied built with substantial materials such as brick, cement, and concrete), - Semi pucca: houses (either the roof or the walls, but not both, are not made of pucca materials), - Tin-shed: (roof of the house made of corrugated iron sheets) - Kacha/Jhupri: roof and walls made of temporary materials like bamboo, paper boards, polyethylene sheets, and the floor made of mud etc.
+- Pucca: (houses single or multi-storied built with substantial materials such as brick, cement, and concrete), - Semi pucca: houses (either the roof or the walls, but not both, are not made of pucca materials), - Tin-shed: (roof of the house made of corrugated iron sheets), - Kacha/Jhupri: roof and walls made of temporary materials like bamboo, paper boards, polyethylene sheets, and the floor made of mud etc.

-Water status: The main sources of water for drinking and for household activities include supply water, plain tube well and tube well with pump.
+Water status: The main sources of water for drinking and for household activities include plain tube well, tube well with pump and supply water.8